Vaibhav2002/WriterAI-Backend/README.md

 ![](graphics/4.png)
 ![](graphics/5.png)

-- **User Authentication** - Supports email based authentication
-- **File Uploading** - You can upload your files on WriterAI and access it from anywhere around the world.
-- **File Encryption** - Files stored on WriterAI are stored in encrypted format, so your privacy remains protected.
+- **Auto Text Completion** - Generates up to 120 words with an input of just 5 words
+- **Inbuilt Text Editor** - For writing your blogs, emails, letters, e-books and other stuff
-- **File Sharing** - You can share the access of your files with other users.
+- **Project Sharing** - You can share your project with unlimited number of users and work in teams
-- **File Management** - You can create multiple folders to organize your files in the way you want.
+- **Markdown Support** - You can add images, tables, hyperlinks and code snippets in your projects by using markdown syntax
-- **File Download** - You can download your files and save them locally for offline usage.
+- **Project Download** - You can download your projects in JSON, XML and Markdown formats
-- **File Search** - Enhanced file searching which can give results quickly.
+- **Platform Compatibility** - WriterAI is highly responsive and has been tested on the latest versions of Chrome, Safari and Opera Mini
+- **User Authentication** - Supports Email-Password authentication and Google Mail authentication
+- **User Authorization** - WriterAI keeps on validating the user's auth tokens every 5 minutes automatically in order to prevent any unauthorized access

 ## Technical details

-- The frontend of WriterAI is an android app which is written using Kotlin.
-It follows MVVM architecture, SOLID and MAD principles, and other best practices for clean and scalable code.
+- The frontend part is written using ReactJS.

 - The backend of WriterAI is built using the power of Ktor, Kotlin and PlanetScale!
 It follows MVC architecture, DRY and SOLID code principles.
 Currently, the backend part is deployed on Linode, which is a popular cloud service provider platform for deploying your backend and database!